Old car logos: American car companies that went out of business

 Logo AMC

 AMC was not just a car manufacturer but a brand that sought to bring innovation and affordability to the average American driver.
-They challenged the big companies by offering budget cars without compromising on innovation or performance.
+They challenged the big companies by offering budget cars without compromising innovation or performance.
 From compact cars to more spacious family vehicles, AMC has continually expanded its product lineup to meet consumer demands while maintaining its roots of economy and efficiency.

 Continental